5 Easy Reasons for a Pending Economic Slowdown

 Third, access to credit.
 Boy, does this help consumer confidence.
 Oh, and consumer spending.

 Personal loans do not include mortgages, car loans, credit cards or student loans.
-And personal loans dwarf these loans which total about only $18 trillion.
+However, these four loans dwarf the unsecured personal loans as these loans total about $18 trillion.

 The Road Ahead